The State of Customer Journey Hijacking 2019

 As consumer shopping further shifts online each year, creating seamless and personalized customer journeys becomes increasingly critical for retailers.
 And yet, the reality is that many of the shoppers who visit your website will have a markedly different experience there than the one you had planned.

-In fact, today, during 15% to 25% of online shopping sessions, the shopper will be exposed to injected ads displayed via malware, WiFi hijacking, or both.
+In fact, today, during 15% to 25% of online shopping sessions, the shopper will be exposed to unauthorized ads displayed by adware, WiFi hijacking, or both.
 In other words, they will be targeted by Customer Journey Hijacking (CJH).

 As the first company to discover the widespread yet hidden problem of Customer Journey Hijacking, Namogoo is leading the mission to educate the market on both its scale and impact on retailers’ eCommerce site and revenue.